lexibank/tlopo/out/vol1/chapter7.md

 Virtually all the reconstructable PMP canoe and seafaring terms were continued in POc and PCP.
 In addition, around ten terms can be attributed to POc and PCP that have not so far been reconstructed for PMP.
 While these figures are impressive, they probably represent only a small proportion of the total body of terms for canoes and seafaring used by the speech communities in question.
 In contemporary societies where large sailing canoes remain in use, it is usual for a language to have over one hundred terms for parts of the vessel alone.

 Some of the POc and PCP terms which do not have known sources in PMP may be formal innovations.
 It seems likely, however, that in most cases the innovative forms replaced functionally equivalent PMP terms whose forms are not recoverable on present evidence.
 This conclusion rests on logical grounds: the presence of certain terms strongly implies that other functionally connected terms also existed.
 Thus, while we cannot reconstruct with certainty a PMP name for 'outrigger sailing canoe', we can reconstruct PMP terms for 'outrigger float', 'outrigger boom ', 'sail' and other relevant parts and equipment.
 It can therefore safely be inferred that PMP speakers were familiar with outrigger sailing canoes.
 Furthermore, it seems that all Oceanic languages have a general name for outrigger sailing canoes (as well as, usually, a variety of terms for specific types).
-It would be very surprising if such a name did not exist in PMP, even if it was not cognate with the term &ast;waŋka/&ast;waga that has been reconstructed for PEMP and POc.
+It would be very surprising if such a name did not exist in PMP, even if it was not cognate with the term _&ast;waŋka_/_&ast;waga_ that has been reconstructed for PEMP and POc.
 The same reasoning applies, say, to 'canoe platform', though with slightly less force.
-A term for such a platform, placed amidships over hull and outrigger booms, is well supported for POc (&ast;patar) but not for PMP.
+A term for such a platform, placed amidships over hull and outrigger booms, is well supported for POc (_&ast;patar_) but not for PMP.
 However, a PMP term for 'load a vessel' and 'cargo, load carried by a vessel' is reconstructable and it is therefore likely that PMP speakers built platforms on their larger, cargo-carrying outrigger canoes.
 Although a PMP term for 'strake, plank (of canoe +)' is recoverable, implying familiarity with built-up canoes, no term for the end-decking of a built-up canoe-minimally, triangular end-pieces abutting the topstrake fore and aft-is attributable to PMP.
 But as end-decking of some sort is a functional necessity in built-up seagoing outrigger canoes, it is unlikely that PMP seagoing canoes would have lacked these essential parts.

 <a id="p-209"></a>